James Lee Kaat

 - Born November 7, 1938 in Zeeland, MI USA

-Jim Kaat, who won 283 big league games and also had a long broadcasting career, fluctuated between 14% and 30% in the fifteen years of Hall of Fame voting by the BBWAA.
+Jim Kaat, who won 283 big league games and also had a long broadcasting career, fluctuated between 14% and 30% in fifteen years of Hall of Fame voting by the BBWAA.
 In voting by the Veterans Committee in 2005, he was in fourth place, getting 54% of the vote out of the 75% necessary.
-In 2007, he was # 2 with 63%.
+In 2007, he was #2 with 63%.
+In 2015, he was once again 2 votes shy.
 According to the similarity scores method, the most similar players to Kaat are Tommy John, Robin Roberts, and Fergie Jenkins.

 He was the co-record holder, with Brooks Robinson, with sixteen consecutive Gold Gloves.
 His total of 16 is second overall to Greg Maddux, tied with Robinson.
-However, recent studies have put into question his real prowess as a fielder, in spite of the plethora of Gold Gloves.
-In fact his range as a fielder was well below average throughout his career, as was his fielding percentage, and he was not adept at turning double plays.
-For example, in 1969, he won a Gold Glove in spite of a fielding percentage of .826 and a range factor of 1.49, both figures being well below average for the time.
-It is likely that his reputation was established by a few highlight plays early in his career and a general smoothness, supported by his knack for pitching quickly and his excellent pick-off move to first base, that made him appear to be a much better fielder than he was.
+Recent studies have put into question his real prowess as a fielder, despite the plethora of Gold Gloves.
+In fact, his range as a fielder was well below average throughout his career, as was his fielding percentage, and he was not adept at turning double plays.
+For example, in 1969, he won a Gold Glove with a fielding percentage of .826 and a range factor of 1.49, both figures well below average for the time.
+It is likely his reputation was established by a few highlight plays early in his career and a general smoothness, supported by his knack for pitching quickly and his excellent pick-off move to first base, that made him appear to be a much better fielder than he was.

 - 3-time AL All-Star (1962, 1966 & 1975)

 - 16-time Gold Glove Winner (1962-1975/AL, 1976/NL & 1977/NL)

 - AL Complete Games Leader (1966)

 - 15 Win Seasons: 8 (1962, 1964-1967 & 1973-1975)